BrightDev10-Cloud/BrightDev10-Cloud/README.md

 - 🌱 I’m currently training for Devops
 - 💞️ I’m looking to collaborate on Cloud Engineering projects
 - 📫 How to reach me brightdev10@outlook.com brightdev10@gmail.com
-- ⚡ Fun fact: Sometimes wish i was a pro footballer
+- ⚡ Fun fact:I love footballer
 <!---
 BrightDev10-Cloud/BrightDev10-Cloud is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.